MikunsHub/countries-api-master/README.md

 - **Data Integration:** Fetches and processes data from the REST Countries API.
 - **API Endpoints:**
-  - `GET /api/countries`: Retrieve a list of countries with pagination and optional filtering by region or population size.
+  - `GET /api/countries`: Retrieve a paginated list of countries with optional filtering by region and population size.
+You can specify sorting and pagination parameters to customize the results.
-  - `GET /api/countries/:id`: Retrieve detailed information for a specific country, including its languages, population, area, and bordering countries.
+  - `GET /api/countries/details`: Retrieve detailed information for a specific country, including its official and common names, languages, population, area, and bordering countries.
-  - `GET /api/regions`: Retrieve a list of regions and the countries within each region, with additional aggregated data such as the total population of the region.
+  - `GET /api/regions`: Retrieve a list of regions along with the countries within each region, including additional aggregated data such as the total population of each region.
+This endpoint supports sorting, ordering, and pagination through query parameters.
   - `GET /api/languages`: Retrieve a list of languages and the countries where they are spoken.
-Include the total number of speakers globally for each language.
+Includes the total number of speakers globally for each language.
   - `GET /api/statistics`: Provide aggregated statistics such as the total number of countries, the largest country by area, the smallest by population, and the most widely spoken language.
 - **Data Processing:** Efficiently stores and manages fetched data, with features for filtering, searching, and sorting.
-- **Security:** Protects the API against common web vulnerabilities.
-- **Performance:** Implements caching strategies to enhance performance and handle concurrent requests efficiently.
 - **Documentation:** Comprehensive API documentation using Swagger/OpenAPI.
-- **Additional Features:** Logging for tracking API usage and debugging, along with unit and integration tests for the API endpoints.

 ## Setup